4 Important Bridges in Calgary

 The bridge was constructed in 1907 by Centre Street Bridge Company Limited, a land developer company.
 However, it was destroyed in 1915 by a massive flood.
 The present bridge was constructed in 1916.

 The bridge is a suspended bridge.
 It is made of concrete.
 This bridge features an upper and a lower deck, along with Cantilevered balconies on the upper deck.
-Four large cast concrete lion tops the two ornamental concrete pavilions on each end of the Bridge.
+Four large cast concrete lions top the two ornamental concrete pavilions on each end of the bridge.

 It is the second oldest bridge built across the Bow River.

-This bridge is located over the Bow River and acts as a central point for the quadrant system of the city.
+This bridge is located over the Bow River and central to the city’s quadrant system.
 The lower part of the bridge connects the Riverfront Avenue in Chinatown with Memorial Drive.

-A connection between Riverfront Avenue and Memorial Drive, this bridge is used for both pedestrian and car transportation.
-It is one of the most important bridges in Calgary.
+A connection between Riverfront Avenue and Memorial Drive, this bridge is used for pedestrian and car transportation.
+It is one of the most critical bridges in Calgary.

 The New 61st Ave SW Bridge connects 61st Avenue with Macleod Trail SW, a long-anticipated connection.
 According to CBC, more than 2,000 people and some 80,000 vehicles cross this bridge daily.

 This bridge is 120 meters long and took only a year to complete.
-It is one of the most important bridges in Calgary as it helps with the foot traffic from the east side of Macleod Trail with Chinook Centre, which attracts about 14.8 million visitors every day.
+It is one of the most critical bridges in Calgary as it helps with the foot traffic from the east side of Macleod Trail with Chinook Centre, attracting about 14.8 million visitors daily.

 It is located over the Bow River.
 This bridge connects Macleod Trail on 61 Avenue SW, the Chinook Centre, and the nearby station.